grimhv/GLog/README.md

 logger.Error("Error message");
 ```

-You can log string, string[], or List<string>.
-If you try anything else, it will attempt to parse it as a string.
+You can log string, string[], List\<string\>, or Exceptions.
+If you try anything else, it will attempt to convert it to a string.

 Public GLog Properties:
 ```